-The Federal TEACH (Teacher Education Assistance for College and Higher Education) Grant Program is a non-need-based program that currently provides grants of up to $3,964* per year to post-baccalaureate and graduate students enrolled in an eligible program, as defined by Walden University, and who intend to teach full-time in high-need subject areas at schools that serve students from low-income families.
-Recipients of a TEACH Grant must teach for at least 4 years within 8 years of completing the college program for which the TEACH Grant was awarded (or otherwise ceasing enrollment or losing eligibility).
-Graduate students may receive a total of $8,000 in lifetime TEACH Grant Awards.
-A student may not receive TEACH Grant payments concurrently from more than one school.
+The Federal TEACH Grant Program is a non-need-based program that currently provides grants of up to $ 3724 per year,* per sequestration, to graduate students enrolled in an eligible program, as defined by Walden University, and who intend to teach full time in high-need subject areas at schools that serve students from low-income families.
+Recipients of a Federal TEACH Grant must teach for at least 4 years within 8 years of completing the college program for which the Federal TEACH Grant was awarded (if a student ceases enrollment, he or she loses eligibility).
+Graduate students may receive up to 2 years of grant funding for a total of $8,000 in lifetime TEACH Grant awards, assuming the program remains eligible for a Federal TEACH Grant.
+A student may not receive Federal TEACH Grant payments concurrently from more than one school.

-If a student awarded a TEACH Grant either (1) fails to complete the teaching service obligation, (2) ceases enrollment in an eligible program for which the TEACH Grant was received, or (3) does not meet any other requirement as defined by the Department of Education, his or her grant will convert into a Federal Direct Loan, with interest accrued from the date the grant was disbursed.
+If a student awarded a Federal TEACH Grant either (1) fails to complete the teaching service obligation, (2) ceases enrollment in an eligible program for which the Federal TEACH Grant was received, or (3) does not meet any other requirement as defined by the Department of Education, his or her grant will convert into a Federal Direct Unsubsidized Loan (Direct Unsubsidized Loan), with interest accrued from the date the grant was disbursed.

-It is the student’s responsibility to understand all requirements and rules for the TEACH Grant Program.
+It is the student’s responsibility to understand all requirements and rules for the Federal TEACH Grant Program.